Minor spoilers for Kinds of Kindness ahead.

 The absurdist nature of Kinds of Kindness may not seem like a widely accessible summer flick for most, but fans of Lanthimos are likely to enjoy the director’s horror-esque return-to-form after period pieces The Favourite (2018) and Poor Things.
 Despite its disturbing elements, the film is also darkly funny and exciting to witness with an audience.

 This film is far from the last collaboration between Lanthimos and Stone.
-The director’s next film, Bugonia, (also starring Plemmons), is set to be released in November 2025.
+The director’s next film, Bugonia, (also starring Plemons), is set to be released in November 2025.
 Until then, Kinds of Kindness deserves attention for helping to make arthouse cinema more mainstream – just don’t go in expecting a film about kindness.

 See Kinds of Kindness in theaters.